your computer is running on Windows 10 you may have been

 can assist with if you are a local customer.

-If your computer is eligible for the Windows 11 upgrade and you
+If your computer is eligible for and compatible with the Windows 11 upgrade and you

-want to proceed with it, it is highly recommended that you backup
+want to proceed with it, it is highly recommended that your files

-your files first in case anything goes wrong.
+are backed up first in case anything goes wrong.
+If your computer

 is able to assist with all of these things if you are a local